 “Speak to him strongly and directly; don’t be afraid.”
-This is what Pastor “Abraham” heard from the Lord before he led an ISIS fighter to Christ.
+This is what Pastor “Abraham” heard from the Lord before he led a former Muslim extremist to Christ.

 Abraham had been threatened many times before as he shared boldly with Sunni Muslims crossing the border from Syria.
 But the threats towards his family were becoming more frequent and more serious.
 For several months, he had been dealing more and more with internal fear.
 He knew of no better way to combat that fear than to pray and ask the Lord for strength.
 But the fear persisted.